kalvinliang965/route-optimizer-go/README.md

 go run ./cmd/route-server -addr :8080 -config config.example.yaml
 ```

+The committed `.replit` configuration makes Replit's **Run** button start the
+server and maps its local port `8080` to external HTTP port `80`.
+Open the
+automatically created **Preview**, then select **New tab** to use the full
-The server also honors Replit's `PORT` environment variable when `-addr` is not
+`.replit.dev` site.
+The server also honors Replit's `PORT` environment variable
-specified.
-Use an Autoscale or Reserved VM deployment because the application
+whenever `-addr` is not specified manually.
+Use an Autoscale or Reserved VM
-requires its Go API, rather than a Static deployment.
-Replit documents that a
+deployment because the application requires its Go API, rather than a Static
-published app's filesystem is not persistent, so the disk cache is a warm-run
+deployment.
+Replit documents that a published app's filesystem is not
-optimization there and may reset on republish.
+persistent, so the disk cache is a warm-run optimization there and may reset on
+republish.
 See
 [Replit deployment troubleshooting](https://docs.replit.com/build/troubleshooting).

 ## Provider Caches